-A ground program P induces completion and loop nogoods, called $\Delta_P$ or $\Lambda_P$ , respectively, that can be used for computing stable models of P (Gebser et al. 2012).
+A ground program P induces completion and loop nogoods, called Δ_P or Λ_P , respectively, that can be used for computing stable models of P (Gebser et al. 2012).
 Nogoods represent invalid partial assignments and can be thought of as negative Boolean constraints.
 We represent (partial) assignments as consistent sets of literals.
 An assignment is total if it contains either the positive or negative literal of each atom.
 We say that a nogood is violated by an assignment if the former is contained in the latter; a nogood is unit if all but one of its literals are in the assignment.
-Each total assignment not violating any nogood in $\Delta_P \cup \Lambda_P$ yields a regular stable model of P, and such an assignment is called a solution (for $\Delta_P \cup \Lambda_P$ ).
-To accommodate theories, we identify a theory T with a set $\Delta_T$ of theory nogoods, and extend the concept of a solution in the straightforward way.
+Each total assignment not violating any nogood in $\Delta_P \cup \Lambda_P$ yields a regular stable model of P, and such an assignment is called a solution (for $\Delta_P \cup \Lambda_P$).
+To accommodate theories, we identify a theory T with a set Δ_T of theory nogoods, and extend the concept of a solution in the straightforward way.

 The nogoods in $\Delta_P \cup \Lambda_P \cup \Delta_T$ provide the logical foundation for the Conflict-Driven Constraint Learning (CDCL) procedure (Marques-Silva et al. 2009; Gebser et al. 2012) outlined in Figure 2.
-While the completion nogoods in $\Delta_P$ are usually made explicit and subject to unit propagation, the loop nogoods in $\Lambda_P$ as well as theory nogoods in $\Delta_T$ are typically handled by dedicated propagators and particular members are selectively recorded.
+While the completion nogoods in Δ_P are usually made explicit and subject to unit propagation,13 the loop nogoods in Λ_P as well as theory nogoods in Δ_T are typically handled by dedicated propagators and particular members are selectively recorded.
 While a dedicated propagator for loop nogoods is built-in in systems like clingo, those for theories are provided via the interface Propagator in Figure 3.
 To utilize custom propagators, the algorithm in Figure 2 includes an initialization step in Line (I).
+In addition to the "registration" of a propagator for a theory as an extension of the basic CDCL procedure, common tasks performed in this step include setting up internal data structures and so-called watches for (a subset of) the theory atoms, so that the propagator is invoked (only) when some watched literal gets assigned.